 6. Create a Seamless Transition From Inside to Out

 A simple place to start, but one that will make all the difference when the time comes to carry food and drinks from the kitchen to an outdoor area.
 Ensure the path from indoors to outdoors isn't an obstacle course by installing quality patio doors and a level threshold to a decked or paved area.

 This Japanese-inspired garden flawlessly blends the indoor living spaces with the small patio using bifold doors and decking which strategically draws the eye towards the garden beyond.

-Zone a Large Patio Area for Different Uses
+10. Zone a Large Patio Area for Different Uses

 If you have to space, a large patio stretching the length of a house is a wonderful thing.
 However, it is important to section the space for different uses, seating types and so on so the area doesn't feel lost or without purpose.

 This self build cleverly situates an outdoor sofa next to the indoor living room and a dining area nearby the kitchen.

-Work With Your Garden to Inform a Layout
+11. Work With Your Garden to Inform a Layout

 Big or small, patios and gardens all have their individual quirks that stop us from achieving the flawless finish we see in magazines and on TV.
 The best way to deal with a slightly imperfect garden is to use 'issues' to your advantage.
 For instance: